Chelsea Hagopian

 About

-Dr. Hagopian is incredibly passionate about nursing ethics and encouraging both student nurses and actively practicing nurses (across all roles and settings)to voice their unique nursing perspective using the lens of the American Nurses Association (ANA) Code of Ethics for Nurses with Interpretive Statements through activities of civic professionalism; scholarly and scientific writing,safe use of social media, and other other forms of professional-, patient-, and general non-academic public-facing communication platforms.
-She completed a fellowship in teaching and education at the Emory University Nell Hodgson Woodruff School of Nursing, and is presently participating in the Emory University Healthcare Ethics Leadership Academy through the The Healthcare Ethics Consortium and the Emory University Center for Ethics, where she is focusing her enthusiasm for ethics on innovative curricula for ethics education in nursing.
+Hagopian is incredibly passionate about nursing ethics and encouraging both student nurses and actively practicing nurses (across all roles and settings) to voice their unique nursing perspective using the lens of nursing’s shared core values, professional code of ethics, and social mandate through activities of civic professionalism, scholarly and scientific writing, safe use of social media, and other forms of professional-, patient-, and general non-academic public-facing communication platforms.
+She completed a fellowship in teaching and education at the Emory University Nell Hodgson Woodruff School of Nursing and is presently participating in the Emory University Healthcare Ethics Leadership Academy through the Healthcare Ethics Consortium and the Emory University Center for Ethics, where she is focusing her enthusiasm for ethics on innovative curricula for ethics education in nursing.

 Areas of Expertise